Tong Bing Yu

 In 2014, Tong Bing Yu was awarded one of Malaysia's Top Ten Outstanding Youth.
 She is a long-term sponsor of "Ali De Speranza", a World Vision 30-Hour Famine D.I.Y Camp.
-She also participates in various fundraising projects such as World Vision Malaysia, Children's organizations, Ai Hua Jiao Charity Concert and disaster relief.

 Career

 Early years

-In 2006, Tong won the Miss Malaysia Chinese Cosmos International, along with two subsidiary titles, Miss Personality and Miss Perfect Skin.
+In 2006, Tong won title of Miss Malaysia Chinese Cosmos International, along with two subsidiary titles, Miss Personality and Miss Perfect Skin.
+She later represented Malaysia in Switzerland and China, where she received the Miss Culture Personality Award.

+In 2007, she founded the Yumiao Love Charity Foundation, encouraging pageant candidates to engage in charitable activities.

 She landed her first TV hosting role in a China-Malaysia Jiangsu TV Travelogue, Go Go Travel.
 The show introduced places of interest and food of both China and Malaysia.
-Her co-host back then were Taiwanese host Chen Hong, Shining Star Performing Arts Training Center student Allan Kew, and TV anchor Huang Jing of China Jiangsu Broadcasting Corporation.
+Her co-hosts were Taiwanese host Chen Hong, Shining Star Performing Arts Training Center student Allan Kew, and TV anchor Huang Jing of China Jiangsu Broadcasting Corporation.

-In 2008, she participated in her first TV series My Destiny and started her journey as an actress.
-In the following year, she got her first leading role in The Adjusters.
+In 2008, she participated in her first TV series, My Destiny, marking the beginning of her acting career.
+The following year, she secured her first leading role in The Adjusters.

-In 2009, she began to serve as an emcee of Hai-O and Sin Chew Daily’s co-organized charity event "Ai Hua Jiao", and stayed for 10 years until the event was suspended due to the COVID-19 pandemic.
+In 2009, she began serving as an emcee for Hai-O and Sin Chew Daily’s co-organized charity event "Ai Hua Jiao".
+She continued in this role for 10 years until the event was suspended due to the COVID-19 pandemic.